Academy of United States Veterans: Events

-AUSV hosted its first ever Veterans Awards in 2015 at The George Washington University.
+AUSV hosted its first Veterans Awards event in 2015 at George Washington University.

-The second annual Veterans Awards hosted by AUSV was organized in conjunction with a non-partisan inaugural ball on January 20, 2017.
+The second annual Veterans Awards hosted by AUSV was organised in conjunction with a non-partisan inaugural ball on January 20, 2017.

 The third annual Veterans Awards hosted by AUSV was held at the Mayflower Hotel in Washington, D.C.

 The fourth annual Veterans Awards hosted by AUSV was held at the Watergate Hotel in Washington, D.C.

 The seventh annual Veterans Awards to be hosted by AUSV in Las Vegas, Nevada.